mrklingon/PieceOfPi/README.md

 The more iterations (darts) thrown, the closer you approach the value of Pi.

 The program runs continuously, pausing 5 seconds between runs.
 While the program is running/estimating, the neopixels flash random colors.
 When it finishes an estimate, the neopixel displays the answer by blinking the neopixels green for the value (three times for *three*, one time for **one** and so on.).
 Zeroes are indicated by turning all pixels pink briefly.
+The decimal point is indicated by all pixels flashing blue.

 If the program is run inside a REPL like Mu, it will print out the results: